 This course invites students to consider the people, events, and themes that created the complex idea of “America.”
 We explore the different societies that have existed on the American continent, including different indigenous nations, the cultures of enslaved and other unfree peoples, and the many immigrants who have arrived since the fifteenth century.
 As we study the societies that emerged here, we examine how different people have negotiated relationships with each other.
 Students in this course do the challenging historical work of learning facts and timelines while questioning their importance, becoming both knowledgeable and critical members of their society.
 Projects focus on core ideas in the American story and in the study of history generally, including debates over the meaning of freedom, property, authority, memory, truth, and the idea of “America” itself.

-History of Jazz (Grades 11 and 12 - 1 credit)
+A History of Ancient Egypt c.5000-350 BCE (Grades 11 and 12 - 1 credit)

 A Global History of Disasters (Grades 11 and 12 - 1 credit)